Every year you make a promise that the new year will bring a new you.

 The kindest thing you can do for your body is avoid too much drastic change.

 Going from one extreme to another can be hard work both mentally and physically and one study featured in Vogue online reported that only around 8% of people actually succeed in their New Years resolutions.

 After the indulgence and excess of the holidays, cutting out every ‘toxin’ may not be the smartest move.
 Primally January is a time of year to go inward, to rest and restore and to give your body what it craves such as sleep and nourishment.

 So does this mean that exercise is a bad idea?
 Not at all!
 It simply means that easing your way into things with a balanced programme is far better for continuity and success.

 Rather than thinking about what you’d change about yourself, why not start thinking about what you’d like to improve instead?

-When we want to better ourselves our minds quickly default to aspects of our lives that we want to change, stop, replace etc, but instead of focusing on these maybe try working on what positives you’d like to maybe add, enhance, adapt day to day!
+When we want to better ourselves our minds quickly default to aspects of our lives that we want to change, stop, replace etc, but instead of focusing on these, maybe try working on what positives you’d like to add.

 You commit to too much

 Rome wasn’t built in a day, a work in progress, it’s a marathon not a sprint...we’ve all heard the clichés so why not apply them when working on ourselves?

 An article in Psychology Today magazine emphasised the importance of not setting impossible goals.